 Collie Fulford employs mixed qualitative research approaches to study writers and writing programs.
 Her methodologies include institutional ethnography, feminist collaborative inquiry, poetic inquiry, and critical discourse analysis.
 A former president of the Carolinas Writing Program Administrators, she serves on the editorial board for WPA: Writing Program Administration.
 Honors include a Humanities Unbounded Visiting Faculty Fellowship at Duke University, awards for teaching and research excellence at North Carolina Central University, and the James Berlin Outstanding Dissertation Award from the Conference on College Composition and Communication.
 Her publications on writers and writing programs can be found in Pedagogy, WPA: Writing Program Administration, Composition Studies, and Across the Disciplines.
-She presents in the US and Pakistan about digital humanities and writing studies.
+She presents in the US and Pakistan about digital humanities, writing studies, and qualitative research methodologies.

 As director of UB’s Academic and Professional Writing Program, Collie utilizes insights from her scholarship of writers, teaching, and writing program administration to strategize the program’s ongoing changes and to support other writing teachers.

-Adult Students as Researchers and Writers: Braiding Knowledge (working title).
+Insiders, Outliers: Centering Adult Students as Researchers and Writers.
 Monograph in development.

 Fulford, Collie, and Stefanie Frigo.
 “Feeling Our Way Through Collaborative Revision When the World is on Fire.”
-Revision Moves (working title), Laura R. Micciche, et al., eds.
-Chapter accepted for edited collection under advance contract with Utah State University Press.
+Revising Moves.
+Laura R. Micciche, et al., eds.
+Forthcoming.

 Fulford, Collie, and Lauren Rosenberg.
 “Interpreting Research with Participants: A Lifespan Writing Methodology.”
-Improvisations: Methods and Methodologies for Lifespan Writing Research (working title), Talinn Phillips and Ryan Dippre, eds.
-Chapter accepted for edited collection, under review.
+Improvisations: Methods and Methodologies for Lifespan Writing Research.
+Talinn Phillips and Ryan Dippre, eds.
+Forthcoming.

 Rosenberg, Lauren, with Gwen Porter McGowan, and Collie Fulford with Adrienne Long.
 “Co-Interpretation in Action.”
-Improvisations: Methods and Methodologies for Lifespan Writing Research (working title), Talinn Phillips and Ryan Dippre, eds.
-Chapter accepted for edited collection, under review.
+Improvisations: Methods and Methodologies for Lifespan Writing Research.
+Talinn Phillips and Ryan Dippre, eds.
+Forthcoming.

 “Rethinking Research in English with Nontraditional Adult Students.”
 Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture 22.1, Jan 2022: 79-98.